nandorc/linux-bash-config/src/boot/README.md

 >
 > [features...] is the space separated list of names of intended features to be enabled.
 >
-> If no [features...] given, enables all features.
+> If no [features...] given, enables all available features.

 ## [?options]